krbrick/code-through-for-qaunteda/index.md

 dfm2stm <- convert(tok.dfm.trim, to = "stm")
 model.stm <- stm(dfm2stm$documents, dfm2stm$vocab, K = topic.count, data = dfm2stm$meta, init.type = "Spectral")
 ```
 To keep from boring us all to tears, I'll keep my topic numbers and table outputs low.
-Useful visualizations including plotting the topics, which shows how they relate to their docs and each other and comparisons between topics, in the 'perspectives' plot.
+Useful visualizations including plotting the topics (Top Topics), which shows how they relate to their docs and each other and comparisons between topics, as in the 'perspectives' plot.

 ```{r, fig.margin = TRUE}
 data.frame(t(labelTopics(model.stm, n = 1)$prob))